jkaninda/goma-gateway/docs/middleware/access.md

   paths:
     - /swagger-ui       # Blocks only /swagger-ui
     - /v2/swagger-ui    # Blocks only /v2/swagger-ui
-    - /api-docs/*       # Explicitly blocks /api-docs and
+    - /api-docs/*       # Explicitly blocks /api-docs and all subpaths
 ```
 ### Explanation: